BA in Archaeology/MA in Anthropology

 Anthropological archaeology

-Four or five courses (12 or 15 credits) selected from the following.
-Students must take at least one course marked by an asterisk.
-A course taken toward this requirement cannot also count toward the “ancient civilizations” requirement, below.
-Only one course total from (ANTH 2821 or ANTH 2822) or (ANTH 3812 or ANTH 3814) can be counted toward this requirement.
+Four or five courses (12 or 15 credits) selected from the list below.
+Students must take at least one course marked with an asterisk.
+A course counted toward this requirement cannot also be counted toward the Ancient Civilizations requirement (below).
+A total of only one course from (ANTH 2821 or ANTH 2822) or (ANTH 3812 or ANTH 3814) can be counted toward this requirement.

 ANTH 2821Myths and Mysteries in Archaeology